iucario/blog/src/content/blog/NAS.md

 ## Why do I need a NAS?

 One reason is the conflict between filename requirements for media server organization and seeding.
 It can be tedious to rename files in qBittorrent to meet Plex scanner rules.
 It’s time to separate seeding files and media server libraries.

 On Windows, I can hard link files in batch to achieve this.
 But the command is a script in cmd.exe.
 On Linux and Mac symlink files are even easier.
 But I don't want to bother it.
 I need a large storage anyway.

 ## QNAP Terminal Commands

+The commands are really limited.
+Even missing many essential tools.

 `uname -a`
 `busybox`
 `poweroff`
 `reboot`
 `free -m`